Tesla-UFMG/C-PID/README.md

 # C-PID
-PID algorithm implemented in C.
+Standard PID algorithm implemented in C.

 ## Overview
-This is a simple, yet computationally-efficient implementation of a PID algorithm.
+This is a simple, yet computationally-efficient implementation of a standard PID algorithm.
 It was discretized using *backward differentiation formula*, with the derivative component acting based on the measurement rather than on the error, thus, preventing *derivative kicks*.

 It's important to notice that, for best results, the computation function must be called within a fixed time period of `t`. `t` is used in the algorithm's initialization in order to calculate the constants, which are directly multiplied by the current and past error/measurement data.
 This way, `t` should not be changed frequently, as any change would require a new costly calculation of the constants.

+The algorithm was develop based on the [Standard PID Algorithm](http://www.acsysteme.com/en/serial-or-parallel-pid).

 ## Installation
 Simply copy both `PID.c` and `PID.h` into an appropriate location within your project's source folders.
 There are no dependencies associated with this implementation of the PID algorithm.